Delivator/togethertube-vote-bot/README.md

   });
 ```

-This will generate (or add) one session and will save it in the `sessions.json` file located in the same directory as the script.
+This will generate one session and print it out in the console.

 ### Adding playlist votes: